binary-manu/arch-ansible/docs/index.md

 the corresponding names.
 For simplicity, I'll refer to them as [Arch-Vagrant][arch-vagrant] and [Arch-Packer][arch-packer].
 Click the links to read their own docs.

+Both projects honor the following environment variables:

+* `ARCH_ANSIBLE_HEADLESS`: set it to any non-empty value (ex. `1`, `true`) to suppress the hypervisor GUI during provisioning.
+You can still access the VM screen by opening the appropriate management GUI (ex.
+VirtualBox, `virt-manager`).
+Machines created via `libvirt` will not display their GUI by default, regardless of this setting.
+Also, Packer machines using QEMU starting without GUI cannot be switched to GUI mode during provisioning,

+  By defaults, GUI are shown.

 ## Integration with pkgproxy